In this assignment, you will implement generators.

 This modification to how continuations interact with function applications matches Python’s semantics.

 Finally, you should implement the next function, which takes a generator as an argument, resumes computation of the generator from the point at which it last yielded, and returns the next value that the generator yields.
-If the generator has reached the end of its body, next raises an error.
+If the generator has reached the end of its body, next should call raise-stop-iteration-error (defined in the support code) to signal that the generator has been exhausted.
 If the generator never reaches the end of its body and never reaches a yield, next may loop infinitely.